namisan/mt-dnn/README.md

 For SciTail/SNLI tasks, the purpose is to test generalization of the learned embedding and how easy it is adapted to a new domain instead of complicated model structures for a direct comparison with BERT.
 Thus, we use a linear projection on the all **domain adaptation** settings.

 ### What is the difference between V1 and V2
 The difference is in the QNLI dataset.
 Please refere to the GLUE official homepage for more details.
+If you want to formulate QNLI as pair-wise ranking task as our paper, make sure that you use the old QNLI data. </br>
+Then run the prepro script with flags:   ```> python prepro.py --old_glue``` </br>
+If you have issues to access the old version of the data, please contact the GLUE team.

 ### Did you fine-tune single task for your GLUE leaderboard submission?
 We can use the multi-task refinement model to run the prediction and produce a reasonable result.
 But to achieve a better result, it requires a fine-tuneing on each task.
 It is worthing noting the paper in arxiv is a littled out-dated and on the old GLUE dataset.
 We will update the paper as we mentioned below.